k1tj0ng/CLab-Tue-Group4/README.md

 `bufferReady` will then be used later on in the main function as a flag.

 i. **`USART1_EXTI25_IRQHandler(void)`**
-- Taken from previous exercises, the handler function differs in the data checking part.
+- Taken from previous exercises, the handler function only differs in the data checking part.
 ```cpp
 if (data == '\n' || data == '\r') {
 	// Terminate string and mark buffer ready